JEK-III/DPLandscapePaper/DP_Landscape.md

 Data papers are peer-reviewed; some take the novelty or potential impact of a dataset into consideration, while others only require that the data be scientifically valid.

 ##Standalone data publication
-To be useful or reporducible, a dataset must have accompanying descriptive information (i.e. metadata), but this needn't take the form of a journal article.
+To be useful or reproducible, a dataset must have accompanying descriptive information (i.e. metadata), but this needn't take the form of a journal article.
 Datasets can be published by a repository or with rich structured or freeform metadata colocated with the dataset instead of an associated journal article.
 Repositories are able to provide access and citability, but the degree of validation varies widely.
 Few are equipped to provide peer-review.